javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 myBirthday = '01.01.2001'; // error, can't reassign the constant!
 ```

-When a programmer is sure that the variable should never change, he can use `const` to guarantee it, and also to clearly show that fact to everyone.
+When a programmer is sure that the variable should never change, they can use `const` to guarantee it, and also to clearly show that fact to everyone.

 ### Uppercase constants